-Complete the worksheet on page 23 to figure your tax.
+Complete the worksheet above to figure your tax.
 If you paid sales tax to the state where the item was originally purchased, you are allowed a credit against your Indiana use tax for an amount paid up to 7 percent.